A List of Active Killer Incidents at Houses of Worship and Religious Schools

 • Youth With A Mission center and New Life Church, Arvada and Colorado Springs, Colorado, Dec.
 9, 2007

-A man opened fire at a missionary youth training center and later at a church, killing four people and wounding five.
+A man opened fire at the missionary youth training center and later at the church, killing four people and wounding five.
 The shooter had been experiencing hallucinations and behavioral disturbances prior to the shooting.
+An armed church security volunteer shot him, after which he committed suicide.

 [ Read the SemperVerus article, Church Greeters and Ushers: Eyes and Ears for Security ]